dacorvo/sandbox-neuron/README.md

   -h, --help            show this help message and exit --model MODEL         The model to use for inference: can be a model ID, or the path to a local directory.
   --dataset DATASET     The dataset on which the model should be evaluated.
+  --metric METRIC       The metric used to evaluate the model.
   --num-samples NUM_SAMPLES
                         The number of samples to use for evaluation.
-  --metric METRIC       The metric used to evaluate the model.
   --input-column INPUT_COLUMN
-                        The name of the input column in the selecetd dataset.
+                        The name of the input column in the selected dataset.
   --batch-size BATCH_SIZE
                         The static batch size of the Neuron model.
   --seq-length SEQ_LENGTH